Beethoven's musical style: Late period

 Beethoven also looked increasingly to the past in this period.
-Much of his older material was published or reworked into new works, as happened in the Bagatelles, Op.119.
-He increased use of strict counterpoint and modes, often looking back to the academic exercises he did with Albrechtsberger.
-Charles Rosen also argued that Beethoven found new ways of exploiting old conventions in the classical style to produce thematic unity in works like the Piano Sonata in A-flat major, op.
-110. Perhaps the most important indication of his adherence to the Classical aesthetic is the musical unity he constantly strives for, even while moving away from the conventional sonata style (most of his late string quartets have more than 4 movements, sometimes as many as 7).
+Much of his older material was published or reworked into new works, as happened in the Bagatelles, Op.
+119. He increased use of strict counterpoint and modes, often looking back to the academic exercises he did with Albrechtsberger, and he became interested in the music of Palestrina, Bach, and Handel.
+Even the 9th symphony represented a resumption of the 'symphonic ideal' that had lay dormant in his music for a decade by the time he wrote the work in the early 1820s, and the choral finale shows the influence of revolutionary French cantatas.
+Even the last work he completed, the Op.
+135 String Quartet, has been said to be an exercise in "Classical nostalgia."
+Charles Rosen argued that, in his late period, Beethoven found new ways of exploiting old conventions in the classical style to produce thematic unity in works like the Piano Sonata in A-flat major, Op.
+110. Beethoven also sought to integrate variations, fugue, and lyricism into the sonata style he had cultivated through his career.
+Perhaps the most important indication of his adherence to the Classical aesthetic is the musical unity he constantly strives for, even while moving away from the conventional sonata style (most of his late string quartets have more than 4 movements, sometimes as many as 7).

+During his late period, Beethoven expanded his use of the 'germ motive' beyond all previous conception.
+For example, the entire Hammerklavier sonata is based on the idea of a descending 3rd, as well as the conflict between the tonic B-flat and B natural.
+The entire development section of the 1st movement, as well as the Scherzo theme of the 2nd movement, use persuasive descending 3rds, and the 3rd movement begins in F-sharp minor, a 3rd away from the tonic key of the whole sonata.
+To some extent, this is an extension of Beethoven's substitution of dominant for the mediant/submediant that was already present in his early and middle periods, but the degree to which the Hammerklavier sonata depends on the idea is new.
+Similarly, the 'Ode to Joy' theme of the finale of the 9th symphony is foreshadowed in the first three movements, and the long instrumental introduction of the finale is also paralleled in the first three movements.